 2.1 Action 1.
-Revise the greater amberjack total annual catch limit and annual optimum yield
+Revise the greater amberjack acceptable biological catch, total annual catch limit, and annual optimum yield

 Alternative 1 (No Action).
-The total annual catch limit and annual optimum yield for greater amberjack are equal to the acceptable biological catch.
-The current combined commercial and recreational annual catch limit and annual optimum yield are 1,968,001 pounds whole weight.
+The total annual catch limit and annual optimum yield for greater amberjack are equal to the current acceptable biological catch (1,968,001 pounds whole weight).
+The current acceptable biological catch is inclusive of recreational estimates from the Marine Recreational Information Program's Marine Recreational Fishery Statistics Survey.

 Preferred Alternative 2.
-Revise the total annual catch limit and annual optimum yield for greater amberjack and set equal to the updated acceptable biological catch.
+Revise the acceptable biological catch, and set it equal to the most recent recommendation from the Scientific and Statistical Committee.
+Revise the total annual catch limit and annual optimum yield for greater amberjack and set them equal to the SSC recommended acceptable biological catch.
+The recommended acceptable biological catch is inclusive of recreational estimates from the Marine Recreational Information Program's Fishing Effort Survey.
 The 2026/2027 total annual catch limit and annual optimum yield would remain in place until modified.